 Another fun thing to do while in Brisbane is to climb the story bridge.
 It is an adventurous climb of Brisbane’s most iconic landmark, witness amazing 360 panoramic views of Brisbane.

-There are twilight, day and night walk available from the number of companies but I recommend this tour as they are affordable, easy to deal with, experienced guide is provided and you can also learn about the colourful history of the story bridge and Brisbane city.
+There are twilight, day, and night walk available from a number of companies but I recommend this tour as they are affordable, easy to deal with, an experienced guide is provided and you can also learn about the colorful history of the story bridge and Brisbane city.
 Let the adventure in you shine!
 Book it here.

 4. Watch Sunsets from Kangaroo Point cliffs

-For the adventures person in you, you can forget the rest, and go for outdoor rock climbing and abseiling in Kangaroo Point Cliffs.
-Climb up to the awesome day view or look out lights in the night.
+For the adventurous person in you, you can forget the rest, and go for outdoor rock climbing and abseiling in Kangaroo Point Cliffs.
+Climb up to the awesome day view or lookout lights at the night.
 Just don’t forget to bring your own equipment for safety.

 If not, this is still a great spot to watch the sun go down in Brisbane city.
 Oh, and you can also Barbeque here.
 Just don’t forget to leave it clean after use.
 If a local says KP, know they mean Kangaroo Point Cliffs!